getindata/flink-http-connector/README.md

 ## HTTP status code handler
 ### Sink table
-Http Sink allows defining list of HTTP status codes that should be treated as errors.
+You can configure a list of HTTP status codes that should be treated as errors for HTTP sink table.
-By default all 400s and 500s response codes will be interpreted as error code.
+By default all 400 and 500 response codes will be interpreted as error code.

-This behavior can be changed by using below properties in table definition (DDL) for Sink and Lookup Source or passing it via `setProperty' method from Sink's builder.
+This behavior can be changed by using below properties in table definition (DDL) or passing it via `setProperty' method from Sink's builder.
 The property name are:
 - `gid.connector.http.sink.error.code` used to defined HTTP status code value that should be treated as error for example 404.
 Many status codes can be defined in one value, where each code should be separated with comma, for example:
 `401, 402, 403`.
 User can use this property also to define a type code mask.
 In that case, all codes from given HTTP response type will be treated as errors.